Tartu’s 3 Absolute Treasures

 The old Dorpat Observatory was quite possibly the highlight of the hill, and it’ll captivate astronomy geeks for hours.
 I took a guided tour with a young researcher who was chirpy for an Estonian.
 I was introduced to what was once the world’s largest telescope and many other wonderful instruments that I was afraid to touch or trip over.
 There are some hands-on exhibits too.
 Some evenings, the dome opens up for night sky viewings.

-Elsewhere in the building, you’ll find more national and world heritage treasures.
+Elsewhere in the building, you’ll find more national and world heritage treasures, like the Struve Geodetic Arc.
+This was where Friedrich Georg Wilhelm von Struve worked and taught.

 The neighbourhood of Supilinn lies just north of the hill, and it’s worth the jaunt for the wooden cottages that you won’t see in urban Tallinn.
 Many of them pre-date the Soviet occupation, to the days when the area was a slum.
 The situation is rather different now, as indicated by the cars parked on the streets.
 It’s still peaceful and not gentrified by any stretch of the imagination.

 Historically it’s very significant as this was also the venue of the first song festival in 1869.
-The Song Festival Museum is not far from here either, and it’s a fantastic place to learn about the tradition that was part of a national awakening and united people during the occupation.
+The Song Festival Museum is not far from here too The latter’s a fantastic place to learn about the tradition that was part of a national awakening and united people during the Soviet occupation.
 I’d never known anything like The Singing Revolution of the late 1980s.